pyanderson/github-unwatch/README.md

 ]
 ```

-*obs:* All safelists will be read, so if exists a `safelist.txt` and `safelist.json` the script will merge both ine one list to be avoided.
+*obs:* All safelists will be read, so if exists a `safelist.txt` and `safelist.json` the script will merge both in one list.